Cards' Pujols hits 700th home run, 4th player to reach mark - KTVZ

 AP Sports Writer

+“This is like the Mount Rushmore of sluggers, so to reach that 700-home run mark, it’s remarkable,” Roberts said.

 A man wearing a blue Dodgers shirt with Hideo Nomo’s No. 16 on the back snagged the 700th homer ball.
-He was whisked out of Dodger Stadium flanked by 10 security personnel into a waiting SUV.
+He was whisked under the stands as he clutched a black glove containing the historic souvenir ball to his chest.
+Prolonged negotiations went on before the man was escorted out of Dodger Stadium flanked by 10 security personnel and into a waiting SUV.

+“Souvenirs are for the fans,” Pujols said.
+“I don’t have any problem if they want to keep it.
+That’s why the fans come here, to have a special moment of history.”

-Showing the pop from his younger, dominant days, the 42-year-old Pujols hit No. 699 in the third inning, then launched No. 700 in the fourth.
+Stirring up images of his dominant days as a three-time NL MVP, Pujols hit No. 699 in the third inning, then launched No. 700 in the fourth.

-With the drive in the final days of his last big league season, Pujols joined Barry Bonds (762 homers), Hank Aaron (755) and Babe Ruth (714) in one of baseball’s most exclusive clubs.
+A 37-year-old Los Angeles man, Cesar Soriano, snagged No. 699.
+He turned the ball over to security after being told he could meet Pujols.

 It’s been a remarkable and resurgent run for Pujols.
 This was his 14th home run since the start of August for the NL Central-leading Cardinals, and his 21st of the season.

+“At first, I was upset … and then when the crowd reacted and seen all the smiles, it was a very special moment for MLB,” Bickford said.
+“Albert Pujols is one of the most amazing people I’ve ever met.”

-He jogged around the bases smiling all the way.
-After crossing the plate and pointing his fingers skyward, Pujols went over to greet fellow Dominican and former Dodgers star Adrian Beltre.
+Pujols jogged around the bases smiling all the way.
+After crossing the plate and pointing his fingers skyward, Pujols went over to greet fellow Dominican Republic and former Dodgers star Adrian Beltre.
 They high-fived through the protective netting.

 Then he was off to the Cardinals dugout, getting hugs and congratulations every step of the way.